 - niacin, or B-3

-- B12 is relatively low, with the exception of Shiitake.
+- B12 is relatively low, with the possible exception of Shiitake.

 Depending on the variety mushrooms also have several minerals that may be difficult to obtain from a vegan diet — such as selenium, potassium, copper, iron, and phosphorus.